-CPAP for emergency management of congestive heart failure is rapidly becoming the new standard of care
+CPAP for emergency management of congestive heart failure and other respiratory emergencies has become the standard of care

-The use of continuous positive airway pressure (CPAP) for the emergency management of congestive heart failure (CHF) is rapidly becoming the new standard of care, replacing the traditional approaches of nitrates, diuretics and invasive airway management.
+The use of continuous positive airway pressure, commonly called CPAP, for the emergency management of congestive heart failure is rapidly becoming the new standard of care, replacing the traditional approaches of nitrates, diuretics and invasive airway management.
 As CPAP becomes more commonplace, more uses for the technology have emerged.

 Positive pressure: a brief review